To be eligible for a Global Learning Award, applicants must meet the following requirements:

 Applicants with less than eight (8) courses completed towards their undergraduate degree program at the time of application must have at least four (4) courses completed with a minimum of 3.0 GPA and have completed at least eight (8) courses with a 3.0 GPA, prior to travel; and

-Have not received funding from the International Studentship, International Study Travel Grant, UGo Virtual Learning Grant, Undergraduate International Research Grant, Global Skills Opportunity Program, or the Global Access Fund competitions.
+Have not received funding from the Global Learning Award, International Study Travel Grant, International Studentship, UGo Virtual Learning Grant, Undergraduate International Research Grant, Global Skills Opportunity Program, or the Global Access Fund competitions.

 A printable version of the above guidelines are available here.